mackstann/torrentfinder/README.markdown

 torrentfinder
 =============

-torrentfinder is a small script to search thepiratebay for music and aggregate the results into a single HTML page.
+torrentfinder is a small script for running multiple searches on The Pirate Bay and aggregating the results into a single HTML page.

 Dependencies
 ============